dmitrii-semenov/dmitrii-semenov/README.md

 * Emulating multi-memristive behavior of Silicon Nanowire-based biosensors by using CMOS-based implementations; __accepted to Q1 IEEE Sensors__
 * Comparison of analytical and algorithm-based approaches to the design of constant phase two-port circuit using two bilinear sections; __submitted to Q1 IEEE Transactions on Circuits and Systems__
 * Active Notch filter with high Q-Factor and electronically configurable frequency range; __the manuscript is in preparation__
-* Programmable test impedance circuit development for biomedical applications; __the manuscript is in preparation__
+* Programmable test impedance circuit development for biomedical applications; __submitted to Q1 IEEE Transactions on Instrumentations and Measurement__
 * Global optimization of 25 variables function using Least Square Methos (LSM) with further experimental verification; __experimental verification__

 Currently, I also work as an Analog Design intern in the American semiconductor company ["onsemi"](https://www.onsemi.com)